hashicorp/terraform-provider-aws/website/docs/r/iam_policy_attachment.html.markdown

 * `users`   (Optional) - User(s) the policy should be applied to.
 * `roles`   (Optional) - Role(s) the policy should be applied to.
 * `groups`  (Optional) - Group(s) the policy should be applied to.
 * `policy_arn`  (Required) - ARN of the policy you want to apply.
-Typically this should be a reference to the ARN of another reference to ensure dependency ordering, such as `aws_iam_policy.example.arn`.
+Typically this should be a reference to the ARN of another resource to ensure dependency ordering, such as `aws_iam_policy.example.arn`.

 ## Attribute Reference